ultraio/ultra-discord-uniq-roles-bot-website-test/README.md

 ### Build

-Builds the client-side into a single page application, and pushes it to the folder under `dist/html`.
+Builds the client-side into a single page application, and pushes it to the `dist` folder.

 ```
 npm run build